SWI-Prolog/contrib-protobufs/bootstrap/gen_pb/README.md

 # Protobufs meta-data for plugin.proto, descriptor.proto (used by protoc-gen-swipl)

-The two files here (`plugin_pb.pl` and `descriptor_pb.pl` are supposed to be generated using `protoc-gen-swipl`, but they're part of the bootstrap process, so the process is a bit more involved.
+The two files here (`google/protobuf/compiler/plugin_pb.pl` and `google/protobuf/descriptor_pb.pl` can be generated using `protoc-gen-swipl` as part of the bootstrap process.

+The files were actually generated using `parse_descriptor_proto_dump.pl` and extracting the term expansion, plus a bit of editing to make them easier to read (for debugging).

 Here's the result of running "make" in the parent directory (`protobufs/bootstrap`) on `plugin.proto` (`descriptor.proto` is